mkrzywonski/eclipse/README.md

 ## Non-Seestar Cameras

 You can use this script to capture video during the eclipse from any camera that provides a RTSP stream.
 I plan to capture video from a security camera overlooking my observing location as well as from the Seestar on eclipse day.
-I will overlay the solar image in one corner of the video showing all of us observing the eclipse.
+I will overlay the solar image in one corner on top of the video showing all of us observing the eclipse.

 Terminal Window #1: